dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 To provides users with a simplified API, two additional modules are available.

-The first one is the SimpleDBM TypeSystem module, which adds support for typed data values and multi-attribute row objects.
+The first one is the SimpleDBM_ TypeSystem module, which adds support for typed data values and multi-attribute row objects.
 For details of this module, please read `SimpleDBM TypeSystem <http://www.simpledbm.org>`_.

-The second module, the Database API is the subject of this document.
+The second module, the Database API, is the subject of this document.
-This module implements a high level API using the TypeSystem module on top of the RSS.
+This module implements a high level Database API and uses the TypeSystem module on top of the RSS.

 ---------------
 Getting Started
 ---------------

-A SimpleDBM server is a set of background threads and a library of API calls that clients can hook into.
+A SimpleDBM_ server is a set of background threads and a library of API calls that clients can hook into.
 The background threads take care of various tasks, such as writing out buffer pages, writing out logs, archiving older log files, creating checkpoints, etc.

-A SimpleDBM server operates on a set of data and index files, known as the SimpleDBM database.
+A SimpleDBM_ server operates on a set of data and index files, known as the SimpleDBM_ database.

-Only one server instance is allowed to access a SimpleDBM database at any point in time.
-SimpleDBM uses a lock file to detect multiple concurrent access to a database, and will refuse to start if it detects that a server is already accessing a database.
+Only one server instance is allowed to access a SimpleDBM_ database at any point in time.
+SimpleDBM_ uses a lock file to detect multiple concurrent access to a database, and will refuse to start if it detects that a server is already accessing a database.

-Internally, SimpleDBM operates on logical entities called Storage Containers.
+Internally, SimpleDBM_ operates on logical entities called Storage Containers.
 From an implementation point of view, Storage Containers are mapped to files.

 Tables and Indexes are stored in Containers known as TupleContainers and IndexContainers, respectively.

-The SimpleDBM database initially consists of a set of transaction log files, a lock file and a special container used internally by SimpleDBM.
+The SimpleDBM_ database initially consists of a set of transaction log files, a lock file and a special container used internally by SimpleDBM_.

 Creating a SimpleDBM database
 =============================

-A SimpleDBM database is created by a call to DatabaseFactory.create(), as shown below: ::
+A SimpleDBM_ database is created by a call to DatabaseFactory.create(), as shown below: ::

   import org.simpledbm.database.api.DatabaseFactory;